thekevinscott/thekevinscott/content/articles/2020/super-resolution-with-javascript/index.md

 ![Watson the Dog, pixelated](./images/watson-the-dog.png)

 This is obviously much less pixelated, and is more aesthetically pleasing.
 On the other hand, it's blurry.

+Let's take a more concrete example.
+Let's say you've built a clone of Instagram.
+Users view your site on their phones, and users on slower connections complain about long loading times for the images.

 There have been lots of other algorithmic improvements with various tradeoffs which I won't go into.
 Instead I'll jump straight to one of the most cutting edge solutions out there, based on GANs.